Germany and the EU's Natural Gas Power Plant Agreement: An Expensive Energy Security Gamble

 The EU's Green Light: The Delicate Balance Between State Aid and the Single Market

-The plan consists of two parts: a billion-euro relief measure for small and medium-sized enterprises, and an expansion of the scope of an existing billion-euro carbon cost compensation scheme.
-The latter is particularly critical, as it enables large energy-intensive enterprises (such as steel producers) that might otherwise be excluded from SME subsidies to also receive support, given that they already benefit from carbon cost compensation.
-The European Commission's approval of this "combined package" essentially represents a compromise in recognition of Germany’s unique industrial structure and the high pressure from energy costs.
+The plan consists of two parts: a €7.5 billion relief measure targeted at small and medium-sized enterprises, and an expansion of an existing €4.5 billion carbon cost compensation scheme to broaden its scope.
+The latter is particularly crucial, as it allows large energy-intensive companies (such as steel producers), which might otherwise be excluded from SME subsidies, to also receive support, since they already benefit from carbon cost compensation.
+The European Commission's approval of this combined approach essentially represents a compromise recognition of Germany's unique industrial structure and the high pressure from energy costs.

 Costly Bets: Triple Risks in Economy, Geopolitics, and Society